zezisme/Real-Time-HR-Detection-for-Heart-Sound/README.md

 # Real-Time-HR-Detection-for-Heart-Sound
-A Robust and Low Computation Real-Time Heart Rate Detection Algorithm for Electronic Stethoscope
+This code is prepare for the article "A Robust and Low Computation Real-Time Heart Rate Detection Algorithm for Electronic Stethoscope"

+All source code will be opened when the article is published